NEB – sustainable without styrofoam:

 |approved by logistics carrier||no||yes||yes|

-For many years we at NEB have been focusing on CO2-neutral print production for all our catalogues, brochures, customer magazines, posters, cards etc..
-With the help of our partner company “Climate Partner”, we have calculated all CO2 emissions that are unavoidable in the process chain and offset them through recognized and certified climate protection projects.
+For many years NEB has been focusing on CO2-neutral print production for all our catalogues, brochures, customer magazines, poste, cards etc..
+With the help of our partner company “Climate Partner”, we have calculated all CO2 emissions that are unavoidable in the production and offset them through recognized and certified climate protection projects.
+Until the end of 2020, we supported among others a project for the protection of chimpanzees in the Kibale National Park in Uganda (learn more LINK).
+Since 2021 we have been focusing on the conservation of habitat for mountain gorillas in the DR Congo.

 Selection of Climate-neutral Certificates of NEB print productions: